mickem/nscp/docs/docs/reference/windows/CheckDisk.md

     In other words the following will **NOT** work: `check_drivesize drive=m:` But the following will: `check_drivesize drive=\\myserver\\mydrive`

+## Queries

+A quick reference for all available queries (check commands) in the CheckDisk module.

 **List of commands:**

 A list of all available queries (check commands)